Demerara rebellion of 1823: The uprising

-Whilst the Governor or Berbice immediately made a proclamation upon receiving his orders from London, and instructed local parson John Wray to explain the provisions to his congregation, John Murray, his counterpart in Demerara, had received the Order from London on 7 July 1823, and these measures proved controversial as they were discussed in the Court of Policy on 21 July and again on 6 August.
+Whilst the Governor of Berbice immediately made a proclamation upon receiving his orders from London, and instructed local parson John Wray to explain the provisions to his congregation, John Murray, his counterpart in Demerara, had received the Order from London on 7 July 1823, and these measures proved controversial as they were discussed in the Court of Policy on 21 July and again on 6 August.
 They were passed as being inevitable, but the administration made no formal declaration as to its passing.
 The lack of formal declaration led to rumours that masters had received instructions to set the slaves free but were refusing to do so.

-In the weeks prior to the revolt, Quamina sought confirmation of the veracity of the rumours from other slaves, particularly those who worked for those in a position to know: he thus obtained information from Susanna, housekeeper/mistress of John Hamilton of "Le Resouvenir"; from Daniel, the Governor's servant; Joe Simpson from "Le Reduit" and others.
+In the weeks prior to the revolt, Jack sought confirmation of the veracity of the rumours from other slaves, particularly those who worked for those in a position to know: he thus obtained information from Susanna, housekeeper/mistress of John Hamilton of "Le Resouvenir"; from Daniel, the Governor's servant; Joe Simpson from "Le Reduit" and others.
 Specifically, Simpson had written a letter which said that their freedom was imminent but which warned them to be patient.

 Jack wrote a letter (signing his father's name) to the members of the chapel informing them of the "new law".

 Those on "Le Resouvenir", where Smith's chapel was situated, also rebelled.
 Quamina, who was well respected by slaves and freedmen alike, initially tried to stop the slave revolt, and urged instead for peaceful strike; he made the fellow slaves promise not to use violence.
 As an artisan cooper who did not work under a driver, Jack enjoyed considerable freedom to roam about.
 He was able to organise the rebellion through his formal and informal networks.
 Close conspirators who were church 'teachers' included Seaton (at "Success"), William (at "Chateau Margo"), David (at "Bonne Intention"), Jack (at "Dochfour"), Luke (at "Friendship"), Joseph (at "Bachelor's Adventure"), Sandy (at "Non Pareil").
 Together, they finalised planning in the afternoon of Sunday 17 August for thousands of slaves to raise up against their masters the next morning.